Grasia/dao-analyzer/README.md

 ## Acknowledgements

 DAO-Analyzer is created under the umbrella of two research projects: Chain Community, funded by the Spanish Ministry of Science and Innovation (RTI2018‐096820‐A‐I00) and led by Javier Arroyo and Samer Hassan; and P2P Models, funded by the European Research Council (ERC-2017-STG 625 grant no.: 75920), led by Samer Hassan.

+## Cite as

+You can just cite one of our publications:

+> Javier Arroyo, David Davó, Elena Martínez-Vicente, Youssef Faqir-Rhazoui, and Samer Hassan (2022).
+"DAO-Analyzer: Exploring Activity and Participation in Blockchain Organizations.".
+Companion Publication of the 2022 Conference on Computer Supported Cooperative Work and Social Computing (CSCW'22 Companion).
+ACM, 193–196.

+Or, if you want to explicitly cite the application:

+> Arroyo, Javier, Davó, David, Faqir-Rhazoui, Youssef, & Martínez Vicente, Elena.
+(2023).
+DAO Analyzer.
+Zenodo. https://doi.org/10.5281/zenodo.7669689